 We took a day off at Prince Rupert and resupplied.
 Refreshed, we left town in the rain and headed for the Alaskan border.
 Dixon Entrance, at the border between British Columbia and Alaska, was the other exposed stretch of water we were concerned about but it wasn’t as risky as Cape Caution; there were a number of islands and inlets that offered safe havens.
 After leaving Prince Rupert we spent the night at a dock sheltered in a cove on the south side of Portland Inlet, and the next day had an easy 13-mile row across the border in rolling 4′ swells but otherwise calm conditions.
 We camped on the east side of 800-yard-wide Tongass Island.
 This was our first landfall in Alaska, but checking in with customs would have to wait until we reached Ketchikan.

-Part 2 will appear in the April 2017 issue of Small Boats Monthly.
+Part 2 of this story is in the April 2017 issue of Small Boats Monthly.

 Christopher Cunningham is the editor of Small Boats Monthly.